A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Estimating Time-Varying VAR Models

 where $j \in \{1, 2, \dots, n \}$, which is the local constant or Nadaraya-Watson estimator \citep{fan1996applications}.

-Thus, the time point $t_{e} = 3$ gets the highest weight, and if the distance to $t_{e}$ increases, the weight becomes exponentially smaller.
+For the example shown in Figure \ref{fig_kernelsmooth} this means that the time point $t_{e} = 3$ gets the highest weight, and if the distance to $t_{e}$ increases, the weight becomes exponentially smaller.
 The same idea is represented in the data matrix in the right panel of Figure \ref{fig_kernelsmooth}: each time point in the multivariate time series is associated with a weight defined by the kernel function.
 The smaller we choose the bandwidth $b$ of the kernel function, the smaller the number of observations we combine in order to estimate the model at $t_e$: when using a kernel with bandwidth $b = 0.2$ (red curve), we combine more observations than when using the kernel with $b = 0.05$ (blue curve).
 The smaller the bandwidth the larger the sensitivity to detect changes in parameters over time.
 However, a small bandwidth means that less data is used and therefore the estimates are less reliable (e.g., only three time points when $b = 0.05$; see right panel of Figure \ref{fig_kernelsmooth}).

 Since we combine observations close in time to be able to estimate a local model, we have to assume that the models close in time are also similar.
-This is equivalent to assuming that the true time-varying parameter functions are continuous, or locally stationary.
+This is equivalent to assuming that the true time-varying parameter functions are smooth, or locally stationary.
 Thus, the key assumption of the kernel-smoothing approach is the same as in the spline approach.
-An additional assumption that is necessary to consistently estimate a time-varying model is that the bandwidth is small enough to capture the time-varying nature of the true model.
+For the kernel-smoothing method, we need the additional assumption that the chosen bandwidth is small enough to capture the time-varying nature of the true model.
 For example, if the parameters of the true model vary widely over time, but the bandwidth is so large that at any estimation point almost the entire time series is used for estimation, it is impossible to recover the true time-varying function.